htwangtw/hrvtrt/results/preregisteration.md

 The implementation of point process analysis of the original study is achieved by python library [pointprocess (v0.3, 3346078)](https://github.com/andreabonvini/pointprocess).
 The MATLAB source code of [Barbieri et al., 2005] can be found [here](http://users.neurostat.mit.edu/barbieri/pphrv).

-We will focus on with the following time-varying HRV measures derived from HDIG reported in [Barbieri et al. 2005]:
+We will focus on with the following time-varying HRV measures derived from HDIG reported in [Napadow et al., 2013]:

-- Standard deviation of inter beat interval (SDNN) (msec)
 - Standard deviation of heart rate (bpm)
 - LF/HF